attainu/python-project-avinod-kumar-au9/README.md

 * exit : exit will quit the terminal and end the code execution

 ### NOTE: Any commands which are not mentioned above will throw an error: PLease enter a valid command
+#### If a wrong input enters upto 5 times, system run help command automatically to make understand of commands

 #### To view all the commands in terminal, please type  -help